COURSES + INTENSIVES

 Adapting to the Future

+This is a program that covers forecasting for innovation.
 A lot of design considers use, usability, and meaning in the present moment, but it's possible to go much, much further than that.
-This course is developed to combine human-centered principles with forecasting for long term reforms and policy.
+This intensive is developed to combine human-centered principles with forecasting for long term reforms and policy.
 Build solutions today for problems that we can only speculate for now.

 If interested please write directly to: